-Hiking alone is never a great idea, but hiking alone at night is even worse.
+Hiking alone is always riskier, but hiking alone at night is even worse.
 Not only will someone be there to keep you company and ward off any spooky feelings you might get, but there is help at hand in case something goes wrong.

 It is easier to lose your footing in the dark on rough terrain and injure yourself.
 More people also means more lights, safety gear and safety against nocturnal predators.